grimmer0125/electron-face-finder/README.md

 5. Clean the sending queue when reseting
 6. Add Mac app signing.
 7. try to support the image path having "%"
+8. Support mutiple faces in an image file.

 # Before run in in development environment or download a packaged app, you need Docker for Mac.